zulu-openjdk/zulu-openjdk/alpine/README.md

 * [6u93][10], [6u97][11], [6u99][12], [6u103][13], [6u107][14], [6u113][15], [6u119][16]

-**Note**: Some of these may be using glibc and predate the move to musl libc.
+**Note**: Some of these may use glibc and predate the move to musl libc.

 Usage
 =====

-This Zulu repository supports numerous versions of OpenJDK-based Java SE JDKs.
-Versions 7-16 of Zulu are compliant with Java 7-16 respectively.
+This Azul Zulu repository supports numerous versions of OpenJDK-based Java SE JDKs.
+Versions 7-16 of Azul Zulu are compliant with Java 7-16 respectively.

 To run a container of your choice, use the command below as an example.

-For a Zulu OpenJDK 11 container, enter:
+To start Azul Zulu 11 in a container, enter:

     docker run -it --rm azul/zulu-openjdk-alpine:11 java -version